sourcegraph/handbook/content/company/strategy/cloud/growth/index.md

 ## Team

-The cloud growth team is a rapidly evolving team, currently consisting of:
+Cloud growth is a rapidly evolving team, which currently consists of:

 * Stephen Guad (engineer)
 * Rob Rhyne (temporary product manager and product designer)